Alejandro-Fuste/Template_Engine/README.md

 I WANT to generate a webpage that displays my team's basic info

-SO THAT I I have quick access to emails and GitHub profiles
+SO THAT I have quick access to emails and GitHub profiles

 ```